EspressoAdvice.comUpdated May 2026

 Less relevant for espresso-only drinkers, but excellent if you brew filter coffee alongside espresso.
 Community reviews praise it as "the book that actually made me understand extraction."

-God in a Cup — Michaele Weissman
+God in a Cup, Michaele Weissman

 Not a how-to guide.
-This is narrative non-fiction about the people behind speciality coffee — following three top cuppers as they travel the world searching for extraordinary beans.
+This is narrative non-fiction about the people behind speciality coffee, following three top cuppers as they travel the world searching for extraordinary beans.
 If you've ever wondered what a "Cup of Excellence" auction looks like or why a single lot of Panamanian Geisha can sell for $600/lb, this tells the story.

 Read it for context and appreciation.
 It will change how you think about the £12 bag of single-origin sitting on your counter.
+Weissman isn't a coffee expert herself, which makes the book more accessible than insider accounts; she's a journalist asking the questions a curious outsider would ask, and the answers are genuinely interesting.

 ## For History and Culture

-Uncommon Grounds — Mark Pendergrast
+Uncommon Grounds, Mark Pendergrast

 The definitive history of coffee, from 15th-century Ethiopian goatherds to modern multinational corporations.
 Pendergrast traces how coffee shaped global economics, colonial exploitation, and 20th-century advertising.
-Dense but fascinating — this is 400+ pages of thoroughly researched history.
+Dense but fascinating, this is 400+ pages of thoroughly researched history.

 Not a practical brewing guide.
 Read it if you want to understand coffee's role in world history, or if you want to bore your friends at dinner parties with facts about how coffee funded the Brazilian economy.

-The Blue Bottle Craft of Coffee — James Freeman
+The Blue Bottle Craft of Coffee, James Freeman

 Freeman founded Blue Bottle Coffee and this book reflects his philosophy: simplicity, freshness, and respect for the bean.
-It covers home brewing with a third-wave perspective — minimal equipment, maximum attention to the coffee itself.
+It covers home brewing with a third-wave perspective, minimal equipment, maximum attention to the coffee itself.
 The recipes are more restrained than Coffee Obsession but the writing is better.

 A good read for anyone drawn to the less-is-more approach.
 Also covers the business and culture of third-wave coffee shops if you're interested in the industry beyond your kitchen.